merenlab/anvio/anvio/docs/programs/anvi-profile.md

             --report-variability-full
 {{ codestop }}

+### Read-edge clipping profiling

+In addition to SNVs and indels, %(anvi-profile)s tracks read-edge clipping events.
+A clip is what a read aligner emits when it cannot align some bases at the start or end of a read against the reference, regardless of whether the underlying data is short reads (Illumina, etc.) or long reads (PacBio HiFi, ONT, etc.).
+These bases stay in the BAM (as a soft clip, CIGAR `S`) or are noted by length only (as a hard clip, CIGAR `H`, common on supplementary alignments of split-aligned reads).
+Per-position pile-ups of clips are an important signal: they mark structural-variant breakpoints, mobile-element insertion sites, junctions between divergent strains in a metagenome, and contig boundary artifacts.

+Anvi'o stores each clip event in the `clippings` table of the resulting %(single-profile-db)s.
+Each row carries the breakpoint position, side (`L` or `R`), type (`SOFT` or `HARD`), and one of three `state` values:

+* `JUNCTION` — the read continues into a sibling alignment (a supplementary alignment listed in the SAM `SA` tag) right at the clip boundary.
+The partner alignment is recorded in the `partner_*` columns.
+* `JUNCTION_WITH_GAP` — there is a sibling alignment in the outside direction, but with some unmapped bases between us and it.
+The partner is recorded and the gap bases are stored in `sequence`.
+* `UNMAPPED` — there is no sibling alignment in the outside direction at all; the clip's outside bases simply don't map anywhere in the reference. `sequence` carries the contiguous unmapped tail bases.

+This three-state model means a non-empty `sequence` always points at *novel* nucleotide content — bases that do not appear in the contigs database — making the column directly useful for exploring microdiversity at junctions.

+#### Skipping clip profiling

+If you do not need this information, you can disable it:

+{{ codestart }}
+anvi-profile -c %(contigs-db)s \
+             -i %(bam-file)s \
+             --skip-clip-profiling
+{{ codestop }}

+Clip profiling rides on the same read iteration as SNV/indel profiling, so passing `--skip-SNV-profiling` automatically forces `--skip-clip-profiling` as well.

+#### Tuning the minimum clip length

+By default, anvi'o reports clip events of 5 nucleotides or more.
+Very short clips (1–4 bp) are usually quality-trim residue or aligner edge noise rather than real breakpoint signal.
+You can change this threshold (use `0` to record every clip regardless of length):

+{{ codestart }}
+anvi-profile -c %(contigs-db)s \
+             -i %(bam-file)s \
+             --min-clip-length 10
+{{ codestop }}

+#### Defensive check on the BAM aligner

+A silently empty clippings table can mean either "this region has no clip events" or "this aligner cannot emit clip events."
+These are very different findings, so before profiling clips, anvi'o inspects the `@PG` records in the BAM header to confirm the aligner is one known to emit soft/hard CIGAR clips.
+If the aligner is recognized as non-clip-emitting (for example, `bowtie2` in default end-to-end mode, or `bwa aln`/`samse`/`sampe`), anvi'o emits a `CLIP PROFILING AUTO-SKIPPED` warning and skips clip profiling for that BAM.
+The same auto-skip fires when no aligner can be identified from the header at all.

+If you know your BAM does contain clipping information — for example, because you used an unrecognized aligner or used clip-aware options explicitly — you can force clip profiling with:

+{{ codestart }}
+anvi-profile -c %(contigs-db)s \
+             -i %(bam-file)s \
+             --force-clip-profiling
+{{ codestop }}

+If the BAM actually contains no clip CIGAR operations, the `clippings` table will simply be empty.

 ## Other Parameters

 You should provide the sample name with the flag `-S` and can provide a description of your project using the `--description` tag followed by a text file.
 These will help anvi'o name output files and will show up in the anvi'o interfaces down the line.